 Why you shouldn’t climb Uluru

 Uluru is undoubtedly one of Australia’s most recognisable landmarks.
-Its striking orange tone creates an outstanding look in the harsh, desert land.

-You wouldn’t climb a church, would you?
-This is the exact same, as Uluru is a sacred site for the Traditional owners of the land, the Anangu People.
-These indigenous people of Australia have been around for at least 60, 000 years, and over that time have formed a deep connection with this red rock.
-The Anangu people see Uluru as a sacred site, a resting place for past spirits and ancestors, transforming it to a mere landmark into one of the most important cultural and historical sites in Australia.
+The Anangu people see Uluru as a sacred site.
+It is recognised as a resting place for past spirits and ancestors, making it one of the most important cultural and historical sites in Australia.
 They continually use it as a place for traditional ceremonies and rites of passage, with the traditional owners looking after both Uluru and its surrounds.

-Even despite the Anangu people’s wish, thousands of tourists continue to climb the rock.
-This causes millions of footprints to trek up the climbing path.
-Causing the area to slowly become eroded, changing the complete face of Uluru.
-Climbers have used the rock as both a rubbish bin and a bathroom, throwing trash on the rock during their climb as well as using it as a toilet when human nature calls.
-When rainfall comes the water washes away the secretion and waste, sweeping it all into the nearby river and watering holes, which poisons the waters and kills many plants and animals.
+If the erosion of sandstone wasn’t bad enough, climbers also used the rock as both a rubbish bin and a bathroom.
+They would throw trash on the rock during their climb.
+They would also use the sacred site as a toilet while hiking.
+When rainfall would come, the water washed away the secretion and waste, sweeping it all into the nearby river and watering holes.
+This would poison the waters and kill many plants and animals.

 Cameron Ward